ericauv/ericauv-landing/src/projects/ericauv.md

     </p>
     <ul>
       <li>
-        <strong>Layout for large screens.</strong> I feel that the centered
+        <strong>Layout for large screens.</strong> The centered layout of the menu page seems bland on larger screens.
+I want to make a layout where the 'ericauv' header is on the left and
-        layout on the homepage is a bit bland on larger screens and want to make a layout where the 'ericauv' header is on the left of the screen and rotated 90'.
-I see a lot of potential for changing the layout on larger screens for the other pages as well (e.g. show web project videos on hover -- similar to how video page is implemented).
-I'm a huge fan of editorial design so I'm quite excited to tackle this when I have some time.
+        rotated 90'.
+Potential changes for the other pages include showing web project videos on hover, similar to how the video page is implemented.
+I'm a huge fan of editorial design so I'm quite excited to tackle this soon.
       </li>
       <li>
-        <strong>Add some fun!</strong> I want to add a bit of gameification to
+        <strong>Add some fun!</strong> I want to add a bit of "gameification" to
-        this site in the form of achievements.
-For example -- an achievement for reaching all the pages on the site, or one for downloading the pdf of my resume -- maybe an achievement for you for reading all the way too this point :).
+        the site in the form of achievements.
+For example -- an achievement for reaching all the pages on the site, or an achievement for downloading the pdf of my resume -- maybe an achievement for you for reading all the way too this point :).
 Someone visiting the site might then want to dive deeper to fulfill all the achievements.
 I would likely implement this by storing achievement progress (ex: 3/14 achievements completed) in localStorage.